-In 2013, the American College of Cardiology (ACC) and the American Heart Association (AHA) published guidelines for the assessment of cardiovascular risk.^{112,} Pooled cohort equations for estimating arteriosclerotic cardiovascular disease (ASCVD) were developed from sex- and race-specific proportional hazards models that included covariates of age, treated or untreated systolic blood pressure level, total cholesterol and high-density lipoprotein cholesterol (HDL-C) levels, current smoking status, and history of diabetes.
+In 2013, the ACC and the AHA published guidelines on the treatment of blood cholesterol to reduce atherosclerotic cardiovascular risk and the assessment of cardiovascular risk.^{149,150,} Pooled cohort equations for estimating arteriosclerotic cardiovascular disease (ASCVD) were developed from sex- and race-specific proportional hazards models that included covariates of age, treated or untreated systolic blood pressure level, total cholesterol and high-density lipoprotein cholesterol (HDL-C) levels, current smoking status, and history of diabetes.
 Additional risk factors evaluated included diastolic blood pressure, family history of ASCVD, moderate or severe chronic kidney disease, and body mass index.
 None of the variables significantly improved discrimination for 10-year hard ASCVD risk prediction.
 The ACC and AHA recommended that further research using state-of-the-art statistical techniques (including net reclassification improvement and integrative discrimination index) examine the utility of novel biomarkers when added to these new pooled cohort equations in different populations and patient subgroups.
-The guidelines stated that future updates might include guidance on whether on-treatment markers such as apo B, Lp(a), or low-density lipoprotein (LDL) particles are useful for guiding treatment decisions.
+The quidelines stated that future updates might include guidance on whether on-treatment markers such as apo B, Lp(a), or low-density lipoprotein (LDL) particles are useful for guiding treatment decisions.
+Regarding newer risk markers after quantitative risk assessment, the quidelines stated the following: "If, after quantitative risk assessment, a risk-based treatment decision is uncertain, assessment of ≥ 1 of the following: family history, hs-CRP [high-sensitivity C-reactive protein], CAC [coronary artery calcium] score, or ABI [ankle-brachial index] may be considered to inform treatment decision-making" (class of recommendation IIb, level of evidence B).
+The guidelines did not recommend other novel cardiac risk factors or panels of cardiac risk factors.

-The ACC/AHA (2019) guidelines on primary prevention of cardiovascular disease include information on appropriateness of Lp(a) level measurement stating, r "a relative indication for its measurement is family history of premature ASCVD.
-An Lp(a) \geq 50 mg/dL or \geq 125 nmol/L constitutes a risk-enhancing factor, especially at higher levels of Lp(a)."^{113,} The guidelinesalso include recommendations for apo B measurement stating, "a relative indication for its measurement would be triglyceride \geq 200 mg/dL.
+The ACC/AHA (2019) guidelines on primary prevention of cardiovascular disease include information on appropriateness of Lp(a) level measurement stating "a relative indication for its measurement is family history of premature ASCVD.
+An Lp(a) \geq 50 mg/dL or \geq 125 nmol/L constitutes a risk-enhancing factor, especially at higher levels of Lp(a)."^{151,} The guidelines also include recommendations for apo B measurement stating, "a relative indication for its measurement would be triglyceride \geq 200 mg/dL.
 A level \geq 130 mg/dL corresponds to an LDL-C >160 mg/dL and constitutes a risk-enhancing factor."
+Lipoprotein-associated phospholipase A2 (Lp-PLA2) testing was not mentioned in these guidelines, which was a change from 2010 guidelines.^{5,} In their prior guideline, Lp-PLA2 was given a IIb recommendation for assessing cardiovascular risk in intermediate-risk asymptomatic adults.